ralt/github-backup/README.md

 # github-backup

-Backups *all* the Github repositories in a single archive.
+Backups *all* your (and your organizations) Github repositories in a single archive.

 The name of the archive is `github-archive-%s.tar.gz`, where `%s` is the current time in an rfc3339 format.